Kashmir Sultanate: Foreign relations

 In Africa, Sultan Sayf ad-Din Barsbay of Egypt sent an envoy bearing gifts to Zayn al-Abidin.
 This envoy also visited the court of Sultan Jalaluddin of Bengal.
 In Central Asia, the Timurid rulers of Khurasan and Transoxiana enjoyed cordial relations with the Kashmiri Sultans.
 During his campaign in India, Amir Timur exchanged correspondence with Sultan Sikandar, marking the beginning of diplomatic ties.
 This goodwill continued with the exchange of gifts and letters between Timur's successors (Shah Rukh and Abu Sa'id Mirza) and Zayn al-Abidin.
 Zayn al-Abidin also received presents from the Kar-Kiyas and Eshaqvands of Gilan.

 Within the subcontinent, the Kashmir Sultanate had both tense and peaceful relations with the Delhi Sultanate.
 The Kashmiri chronicles recount a significant peace treaty between Sultan Shihabu’d-Din and Sultan Firuz Shah Tughlaq, wherein the territory west of the Sutlej was ceded to Shihab, while the lands east of the river remained under Tughlaq’s dominion.
 To further cement this accord, two daughters of Firuz Shah were wed to Shihab and his brother Qutbu’d-Din, while Shihab’s own daughter was given in marriage to the Delhi Sultan, sealing the alliance through royal matrimony.
 During the rebellion of Jasrat, Sultan Zayn al-Abidin lented his support to Jasrat in opposition to Sultan Mubarak Shah II of Delhi.
 Diplomatic harmony was eventually reestablished when Sultan Bahlol Lodi, seeking rapprochement, dispatched a formal embassy accompanied by lavish gifts to Zayn al-Abidin.
-Emperor Yingzong of China, Emperor Kunga Lepka of Tibet, Sultan Mehmed II of the Ottoman Empire, Jam Tughlaq Juna of Sindh, Raja Dungar Singh of Gwalior, Sultan Mahmud Shah of Bengal, Sultan Mahmud Begada of Gujarat, Sultan Mahmud Khilji of Malwa, Maharaja Jayayakshya Malla of Nepal, and Khan Esen Buqa II of Moghulistan were among the leaders who exchanged embassies with Zayn al-Abidin.
+Emperor Yingzong of China, Emperor Kunga Lekpa of Tibet, Sultan Mehmed II of the Ottoman Empire, Jam Tughlaq Juna of Sindh, Raja Dungar Singh of Gwalior, Sultan Mahmud Shah of Bengal, Sultan Mahmud Begada of Gujarat, Sultan Mahmud Khilji of Malwa, Maharaja Jayayakshya Malla of Nepal, and Khan Esen Buqa II of Moghulistan were among the leaders who exchanged embassies with Zayn al-Abidin.